 The major disadvantage of diesel fuel is its harmful emissions.
-Pollutants associated with the burning of diesel fuel are gaseous emissions, including sulfur dioxide (SO2) and nitrogen oxide (NOx), and particulate matter.
+Pollutants associated with the burning of diesel fuel are gaseous emissions, including sulfur dioxide (SO2) and nitrogen oxide (NO_x), and particulate matter.
 Major progress has been made in reducing emissions from diesel engines.
 New diesel fuels-some of which have lower sulfur content-can also help diesel vehicles achieve lower emissions.
 As of 2010, new trucks and buses have near zero emission levels.
 Ultra low sulfur diesel (ULSD) fuel is highly refined for clean, complete combustion and low emissions.
-Using low sulfur diesel fuel and exhaust control systems can reduce particulate emissions by up to 90 percent and nitrogen compounds (NOx) by 25-50 percent.
-In 2018, diesel accounted for about 20% of total U.S. petroleum consumption, of which about 97% was USLD, and about 22% of total petroleum consumption by the transportation sector rather than generators or other uses.
+Using low sulfur diesel fuel and exhaust control systems can reduce particulate emissions by up to 90 percent and nitrogen compounds (NO_x) by 25-50 percent.
+In 2021, distillate fuel consumption by the U.S. transportation sector, which is essentially diesel fuel, was about 46.82 billion gallons (1.11 billion barrels), an average of about 128 million gallons per day.
+This amount accounted for about 77% of total U.S. distillate consumption, about 15% of total U.S. petroleum consumption, and on an energy content basis, about 25% of total energy consumption by the U.S. transportation sector.